(HPV) are a group of more than 100 viruses.

 Some strains of HPV are linked to

-cervical cancer.
+.
 Although it is less common, some strains are linked to cancers of the vulva,

-anus, throat, or penis.
+, throat, and penis.

 HPV is easily spread during oral, genital, or anal sex with an infected partner.